markomanninen/romanize3/README.md

-# romanize3
+# Romanize 3

-Transliteration module to romanize greek letters to roman equivalents and back
+Transliteration module to romanize greek letters to roman equivalents and back for Python 3.